top of page

 Avoidant Attachment Styles

 Both dismissive-avoidant and fearful-avoidant attachment styles fall under the same category, but they do have their differences.
-If you have an avoidant attachment style, you typically struggle with commitment and intimacy, but for very different reasons.
+In understanding fearful avoidant vs dismissive avoidant dynamics, it's important to recognize that if you have an avoidant attachment style, you typically struggle with commitment and intimacy, but for very different reasons.
 You might tend to avoid being emotionally intimate by pointing out negative things about your partners as a way to protect yourself from harm.

 You could point out the negative traits to justify the distance, but eventually find yourself mourning the loss of that connection in one way or another.
 Having an avoidant attachment style, could entail that you had a history of childhood trauma, or lack of stable and healthy intimacy from your caregivers growing up.

 Dismissive-Avoidant Attachment Definition

-Alternatively, if you have a dismissive-avoidant attachment style, you might operate on the mentality that you do not need or do not desire intimate relationships.
-You might value independence and doing things by yourself.
 It is possible that you have strict boundaries and come across as emotionally distant.
 This can present itself within romantic relationships as well as friendships.
 You might find it hard to make close connections and open up to others.

 Common Causes of Dismissive-Avoidance